jackfrancis/kustodian/README.md

   - If the operation of the maintenance script has failed, or produced undesired side effects, the script would purposefully *not* delete the `/var/maintenance-required` sentinel file on the host filesystem.
 Keeping that file around guarantees that this Kubernetes node will continue to be cordoned (not actively participating in the cluster); furthermore, it will guarantee that no other nodes will be negatively affected similarly (Kustodian's "single node maintenance lock" will continue to be reserved by this node).
 4. The script must also be sensitive to the outcome of a required reboot resulting from its performed work (e.g., updating the Linux kernel).
 Thus, the script should be idempotent, so that it can run again successively, making forward progress continually until its goal state is achieved.

-Below is how a script might look that implements the kustodian daemonset specification:
+Below is how a script might look that implements the Kustodian daemonset specification:

 ```bash
 #!/bin/bash